-After all the hard work and emotions that go into planning a wedding, you’ve really earned that glass of champagne at the reception -- and a fabulous dose of R&R when it’s all over!
+After all the hard work and emotions that go into planning a wedding, you’ve really earned that glass of champagne at the reception—and a fabulous dose of R&R when it’s all over!
 Whether you’re hitting the beach in Bali, hiking the hills of New Zealand, or preparing for a pasta feast in Tuscany, it’s finally time to unwind with your spouse and let the reality sink in: You’re married!
-Like all things “wedding,” your honeymoon comes with its share of etiquette questions -- but that shouldn’t stand in the way of this well-deserved getaway.
+Like all things “wedding,” your honeymoon comes with its share of etiquette questions—but that shouldn’t stand in the way of this well-deserved getaway.
 We’ve got the answers to five big questions that will help you vacation the right way.

-Traditionally, the newlyweds would depart on their honeymoon right away -- often changing into “getaway” outfits and heading to the airport straight from the reception, suitcases in tow.
-But today’s couples have wised up to the fact that having a wedding is exhausting, and are often delaying their departures.
+Traditionally, the newlyweds would depart on their honeymoon right away—often changing into “getaway” outfits and heading to the airport straight from the reception, suitcases in tow.
+But today’s couples have wised up to the fact that having a wedding is exhausting and are often delaying their departures.
 You might want to book a Monday morning flight after a Saturday wedding to give yourselves some time to pack, or may go the delayed gratification route and schedule your departure for a few weeks (or months) after you say “I do.”
 After all, it’s another exciting thing to look forward to once your wedding has come and gone!
-Another benefit to waiting to head on your honeymoon?
+Another benefit of waiting to head on your honeymoon?
 Accruing more vacation days!
 If you give yourselves a little time, you’ll be able to earn some more days off from work, meaning you might just be able to squeeze two weeks out of your calendar.

 The honeymoon used to be planned by the groom and kept a secret from the bride until she arrived.
 But who wants to deal with the stress of packing for a mystery trip, only to arrive and realize there’s an outfit or two you really wish you’d brought?
 We’re all for doing the planning together.
 Tag team on the research, booking, and budgeting to make sure your itinerary includes a little something for everyone.
 Hoping to keep that surprise alive?
 You could each lay claim to one day of your trip, planning an excursion, meal, or full spa experience for your partner without their knowledge.